How many times have you bought something from a brand more than once?

 Customer Retention & Loyalty

 47. Engaged customers are 5X more likely to buy from the same brand in the future.
-(Rosetta Consulting) Tweet This
+(Rosetta Consulting)

 Customer engagement, retention, and loyalty go hand in hand.
 Only if your customers are engaged will they be likely to purchase something from your brand in the future.
 To put a number on it, they are 5 times more likely to buy from your brand.

 48. 50% of consumers reported that their loyalty to a brand depends on the brand and the quality of their products and services.
-(InMoment) Tweet This
+(InMoment)

-Brand name, value, and products and services are a major concern for customers.
+Brand name, value, and products and services are major concerns for customers.
 These factors are the driving factors for customers to choose a company and stay loyal to them in the long run.
 So, it is essential for you to focus on product and service quality as well as your brand name.

 49. 37% of customers agreed that they will pay a fee for a more advanced tier of loyalty program memberships.
-(Bond) Tweet This
+(Bond)

 Loyalty programs have a level, and the higher the level the more your customers are willing to pay for the same.
 It is all about receiving better surprise gifts, better service, and more.
 As loyal customers, this keeps them engaged.